Baphomet42/Data-Packs/README.md

 ### **Setup**

 + Datapacks are placed into a specific Minecraft world and only function within that world
-+ Download one or more datapacks from `zipped datapacks`
++ Download one or more datapacks from `stable releases/datapacks/`
-    + The zip files in `zipped datapacks` are more stable versions and marked with a version number
+    + The zip files in `stable releases/datapacks/` are more stable versions and marked with a version number
-    + The folders in `datapacks` are the latest dev version, but may be unstable and contain bugs
+    + The folders in `datapacks/` are the latest dev version, but may be unstable and contain bugs
     + Only use the packs in the correct Minecraft version
-+ Place any number of datapacks into `.minecraft/saves/<World Name Here>/datapacks`
++ Place any number of datapacks into `.minecraft/saves/<World Name Here>/datapacks/`
-    + The final path should look something like `.minecraft/saves/New World/datapacks/Portal`
+    + The final path should look something like `.minecraft/saves/New World/datapacks/Portal v0.0 mc1.20.zip`
     + If the world is running while the folder is placed, use the `/reload` command
-+ To enable custom textures, follow the Resource Pack setup below (optional)
++ To enable custom textures for applicable datapacks, follow the Resource Pack setup below

 ### **Important**